Top 10 Houseplants Poisonous to Cats

 Neon Pothos

-Sporting heart-shaped leaves in a bright green color, Neon Pothos is a wonderful plant for a gardener looking for a pop of color.
-As easy to care for as any house plant could be, and with amazing air-purifying abilities, you have likely found yourself wondering about neon pothos and cats.
+Sporting heart-shaped leaves in a bright green color, Neon Pothos are easy to care for as any house plant could be with amazing air-purifying abilities.
 Regrettably, mixing neon pothos and felines is not a good idea as it can be toxic for cats.
 Similar to the golden pothos poisoning, symptoms include skin irritation, oral irritation, vomiting, and difficulty swallowing.
 Check with your vet as soon as possible if you suspect your cat has ingested any part of a neon pothos.

 Yucca Plant

-Is yucca cane poisonous to cats?
 A popular plant for indoor and outdoor design plans, yucca plants have a variety of plant uses and even has health benefits when consumed by humans.
-Regrettably, yucca cane and cats can be a dangerous combination.
-The culprit in the yucca plant, as with many of the plants on this list, is the harmful chemical component called saponins.
+The same can't be said for yucca and cats.
 Symptoms of yucca plant toxicity include vomiting, diarrhea, convulsions and lack of coordination.
 If your cat displays a combination of these symptoms and has had access to a yucca plant, contact your vet.

 Peonies